Our Adult Religious Education Programs provide opportunities to explore, reflect, and learn in a nurturing spiritual community. They inspire

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life;

 - Social growth – connecting with people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial; and

 - Spiritual growth – Feeling a connection with the sacred within, among, and beyond us.

 Our Adult Religious Education Committee develops programs based on congregational needs and interests.
+They are announced as Events.
 The programs are led by laypersons, the minister or guests, and vary in length from a single day to those that last over several weeks or months.
 Send suggestions to the committee, or come to a meeting.

 In addition, there are many ongoing activities.
 Anyone is welcome to participate in any of our Affinity Groups.
 Just come, enjoy, and grow.
 Click on the name of any group to learn more.

 ARTISTRY & FUN